isabelc/Max-Quantity-For-WC-Shops/readme.txt

 1. Download the plugin file (`.zip`).
 2. In your WordPress dashboard, go to "Plugins -> Add New", and click "Upload".
 3. Upload the plugin file and activate it.
-4. Go to WooCommerce -> Settings -> Inventory tab, and scroll down to the one setting: "Maximum Quantity Limit Per Product".
-Set your desired limit number there.
+4. Go to WooCommerce -> Settings -> Products tab.
+Click "Inventory".
+Scroll down to "Maximum Quantity Limit Per Product".
+Set your desired limit there.

 == Frequently Asked Questions ==

 = Why don't you add support for products with variations? =

-I don't have the time at the moment to add it with enough options for backwards compatibility for those who do not want this feature.
+I don't have the time at the moment to add it with the proper option to disable it for those who do not want this feature.
 (There are those who do not prefer this feature.
 For example, if you want to limit sales to 3 T-shirts, regardless of T-shirt size.)
 I may add this feature in the future, when I get time.
 You are welcome to hack away [on Github](https://github.com/isabelc/Woocommerce-Max-Quantity).

 == Screenshots ==

-1. The setting at WooCommerce -> Settings -> Inventory tab
+1. The setting at WooCommerce -> Settings -> Products tab -> "Inventory" link

 == Changelog ==

+= 1.2.0 =
+* New: added .pot translation file.
+* New: added translations for French, Hindi, and Spanish languages.
+* New: changed textdomain to plugin slug.
+* Tested and passed for WP 3.9 compatibility.

 = 1.1.9 =
 * Fix: added _update_cart_validation to avoid manual override on cart update at checkout.